-Cardiovascular disease is the number one leading cause of death in the United States.
-People with periodontal disease have two to three times the risk of having a heart attack, stroke, or other serious cardiovascular event.
-While research has not yet found a direct link, there are several theories which may explain the link between heart disease, stroke and periodontal disease.
+You may know that cardiovascular disease is the leading cause of death in the U.S., but did you know your heart’s health is tied to your dental health?
+People with periodontal (gum) disease have two to three times the risk of having a heart attack, stroke or other serious cardiovascular event.
+While research has not yet found the direct link, there are several theories that may explain the link between heart disease, stroke and periodontal disease.

-When bacteria enter the bloodstream, inflammation, the body’s natural response to infection, occurs.
+When bacteria in the mouth enters the bloodstream, inflammation (the body’s natural response to infection) occurs.
 This leads to a narrowing of the arteries (atherosclerosis, or hardening of the arteries).
-Atherosclerosis makes it more difficult for your blood to flow to and from your heart, which then leads to heart disease and stroke.
+Atherosclerosis makes it difficult for blood to flow to and from your heart.
+This leads to heart disease and stroke.

-Severe inflammation in the gum tissue can also elevate levels of C-reactive proteins which have been linked to heart disease.
+Severe inflammation in the gum tissue is also related to elevated levels of C-reactive proteins that have been linked to heart disease.

-According to the American Association of Periodontology, you may have gum disease, if:
+According to the American Association of Periodontology, you may have gum disease if you experience:

 If you notice any of these symptoms, make an appointment with your dentist.
 The sooner you seek care, the better your chances of reversing any damage from periodontitis.